demetrios-koziris/Dawson-Enhanced/README.md

 # RateMyDawson
-Chrome Extension integrating Rate My Teachers ratings into the Dawson Registration Guide
+Chrome Extension integrating teacher ratings and course seat availability into the Dawson Timetable and Registration Guide